How to make an Electric Guitar sound like an Acoustic

 Mooer Acoustikar

 Both pedals do a pretty decent job of simulating an acoustic guitar.
-Boss AC-3 seems a lot more diverse, and you notice a bigger difference when switching through the modes.
+The Boss AC-3 seems a lot more diverse, and you notice a bigger difference when switching through the modes.
 Also, even though they are trying to replicate the same sound with these modes, it’s funny how different they end up sounding.
 So, obviously, it’s a subjective thing – there’s no one scientific way of how an acoustic guitar should sound.

 Option 2 – Install a Custom Pickup + Preamp to make the Electric guitar sound like an Acoustic